danielatrivella/np3_ligand/np3_DL_segmentation/README.md

 `python main.py`

 The following arguments are required:
-> --ligs_data_filepath : This is the path to a training dataset containing the ligands entries to be used.
+> --ligs_data_filepath : This is the path to a training dataset containing the ligand entries to be used.

-> --lig_pcdb_path : This is the path to a Lig-PCDB database.
+> --lig_pcds_path : This is the path to a LigPCDS dataset.

-> --vocab_path : This is the path to the vocabulary used to label the provided database.
+> --vocab_path : This is the path to the vocabulary used to label the provided dataset.
 The 'class_mapping_path' parameters must be informed to used a mapped vocabulary.

 The output directory is defined with the following parameter:
 > --log_dir : The output logging directory will be named as: "<log_dir>\_<'train'|'test'>_<pc_type>\_kfold\_\<kfold>\_model-\<model>\_<current_time>"